-Comparing the estimated impacts of the Code Louisville program to estimated impact reported in recent evaluations of other job training programs we find they are broadly similar.
-For example, the recent evaluations of WIA by Heinrich et al. (2013) and Andersson et al. (2022) report similar gains in earnings that for participants in the WIA Adult Worker program that we find for participants in Code Louisville.
+The estimated impacts of the Code Louisville program are broadly similar to the estimated impact reported in recent evaluations of other job training programs.
+For example, the recent evaluations of WIA by Heinrich et al. (2013) and Andersson et al. (2022) report similar gains in earnings as those for participants in the WIA Adult Worker program.
 Both studies find that earnings differences grow over time, reaching a maximum 2-3 years after entering the program.
-In addition, both the Heinrich et al. evaluation and the Card et al. (2018) meta-analysis of job training programs find that earnings gains are larger for women compared to men, something we also find (Andersson et al. does not find differential effects for men and women).
+In addition, both the Heinrich et al. evaluation and the Card et al. (2018) meta-analysis of job training programs find, like us, that earnings gains are larger for women compared to men.
+(Andersson et al. does not find differential effects for men and women).
 One notable difference between our study and these previous studies in that we find much larger employment effects for men.

 Comparing our estimated effects to evaluations of other sectoral training programs, we find that our estimated impacts are somewhat more modest than the estimated effects from these other programs.
 For example, Baird et al. (2022) reports earnings effect from treatment of around 12% and employment effects of around 14 percentage points, while Katz et al. (2022) report impacts on earnings of between 12% and 34%.
-One possible reason for the somewhat smaller impacts of the Code Louisville program is that in the other sectoral programs much of the training is in person, while in the Code Louisville program all the training occurs online.
-If online training is less effective than in-person training, then this could produce the smaller estimated impacts.
+Bollinger and Troske (2019) find no statistical difference between the Code Louisville program and other training programs at KentuckianaWorks, although as noted above, the characteristics of participants differ dramatically between Code Louisville and these other programs.
 However, when considering the potentially smaller impacts for the Code Louisville program it is important to consider differences in the cost of operating the programs.
-Analysis in Bollinger and Troske (2019) shows that the Code Louisville program.
-Given this, it may not be surprising that the benefits are smaller, but it also may be the case to the benefits per dollar spent are larger for the Code Louisville program.
+Analysis in Bollinger and Troske (2019) shows that the Code Louisville program is substantially less costly to operate on a per-participant basis than traditional federal training programs.